kaizen-ai/kaizenflow/docs/coding/all.hgoogle_file_api.explanation.md

 # Connecting Google Sheets to Pandas

-- In order to load a Google sheet into a Pandas dataframe (or the other way around), you can use a library called `gspread-pandas`.
+- In order to load a Google sheet into a Pandas dataframe or the other way around, you can use a library called `gspread-pandas`.
 - Documentation for the package is [here](https://gspread-pandas.readthedocs.io/en/latest/index.html)